 Different disease processes have been implicated with elevated platelets counts, white blood cells or red blood cells.
-While in some cases a pure cell line is affected, usually the condition can affect multiple cell lines.
+While, in some cases, a pure cell line is affected, usually the condition can affect multiple cell lines.

-Once the disease progresses, patients can complain of fatigue, dyspnea, itching, nosebleeds, headaches, and thrombotic arterial disease.
+Once the disease progresses, patients can complain of fatigue, dyspnea, itching, nosebleeds, headaches and thrombotic arterial disease.
 They can also develop splenomegaly and can complain of abdominal pain or distension.

-Men are more likely to be affected by polycythemia vera, patients are usually older than 60 years of age and previous history of exposure to radiation can be elicited in a significant number of cases.
+Men are more likely to be affected by polycythemia vera, patients are usually older than 60 years of age and a previous history of exposure to radiation can be elicited in a significant number of cases.

-Phlebotomy can be used to lower the iron load associated with elevated red blood cell count.
+Phlebotomy can be used to lower the iron load associated with an elevated red blood cell count.
 Hydroxyurea can be used to lower the number of red blood cells.
 Aspirin and antihistamines have been used to lower itchiness.

 Essential thrombocytosis is another example for the myeloproliferative disorders where the main cell line affected is the one responsible for the production of platelets.
-Such patients are usually at an exquisitely high risk of thrombotic events such as strokes and acute ischemic heart disease.
+Such patients are usually at an exquisitely high risk of thrombotic events, such as strokes and acute ischemic heart disease.
 Patients can also complain of headaches.

-Again, the elderly is more likely to develop the condition.
+Again, the elderly are more likely to develop the condition.
 Essential thrombocytosis is the only form of myeloproliferative disorders that is not associated with splenomegaly.
 Treatment is usually symptomatic and tailored against the thrombotic complications.

 Idiopathic myelofibrosis is a condition that is characterized by too much collagen production in the bone marrow.
 In contrast to the other forms of myeloproliferative disorders, patients with myelofibrosis have a reduced number of the different blood cell lines.